pyeventsourcing/eventsourcing/docs/topics/process.rst

 The system automatically processes a new Order by making a Reservation, and then a Payment; facts registered with the Order as they happen.

-The system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline; multiprocessing with multiple pipelines; and finally multiple pipelines with the actor model.

 The behaviour of the system is entirely defined by the combination of the aggregates and the policies of its process applications.
-This allows highly maintainable code, code that is easily tested, easily understood, easily changed, easily reconfigured for use with different infrastructure.
+This allows highly maintainable code that is easily tested, easily understood, easily changed, and easily reconfigured for use with different infrastructure.

+The system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline; then multiprocessing with multiple pipelines; and finally multiple pipelines with the actor model.

+Please note, this example system is designed to exhibit a range of capabilities of the library and is not necessarily an example of good system design.
+In particular, whilst having "branches" (where one application is followed by more than one other application) does not introduce indeterminacy in the final system state, having "joins" (where one application follows more than one other) does so.
+Perhaps a better generic template for most domains is more simply to have a commands process followed by a core application for the domain, that is followed by a reporting application (``Commands | Core | Reporting``).

-Please note, the code presented in the example below works only with the library's SQLAlchemy and Django infrastructure code.
+Please also note, the code presented in the example below works with the library's SQLAlchemy infrastructure code, and it can work with the library's Django infrastructure code.
 Support for Cassandra is being considered but such applications will probably be simple replications of application state, due to the limited atomicity of Cassandra's lightweight transactions.
 For example, Cassandra could be used to archive events written firstly into a relational database.
 Events could be removed from the relational database before storage limits are encountered.
 Events missing in the relational database could be sourced from Cassandra.

 Aggregates